blazkv/cybersec-learning-journal/README.md

 # 🛡️ Cybersecurity Learning Journal

-Welcome to my cybersecurity learning journal, where I document hands-on experiences, course progress, labs, and self-guided projects as I build my skills in information security.
+Welcome to my cybersecurity learning journal — a space where I document hands-on practice, lab work, course progress, and personal projects as I grow my skills and experience in cybersecurity.

----

-## 👋 About Me

-I’m an aspiring cybersecurity professional based in Slovenia with a degree in Information Security.
-I am actively building practical skills through hands-on labs, certification preparation, and project-based learning.

-Current focus includes:
-- Completing TryHackMe learning paths
-- Building and managing Windows and Linux home labs
-- Pursuing the Google Cybersecurity Professional Certificate
-- Preparing for the CompTIA Security+ certification
+Visit my [GitHub profile](https://github.com/blazkv) to learn more about my work and ongoing projects.

 ---